The top five strategies our clients use to make data actionable

 4. Build a solid optimization plan

-Clients who conduct reassessments know that, in the long run, the cost outlay for a reassessment (general cheaper than for a baseline) is worth it.
-This is because clients can establish whether a project is making strides towards the set goals and objectives.
-Reassessments present an opportunity to act as a call to the change of implementation strategies and therefore allowing the client to make crucial decisions midpoint and avoid spending precious program money on approaches that aren’t working.
+Reassessments allow you to establish whether a project is making strides towards the set goals and objectives.
+Comparing your benchmark to your reassessment can clearly show what impact your project is making.
+If necessary, reassessments can act as a call to change the implementation strategies.
+They provide you with the information you need to make crucial decisions midpoint and avoid spending additional program money on approaches that aren’t working.